Archived Content: The information in this post is no longer current. For up to date tax advice and articles Go to our Etax Blog

 Individuals or businesses which continue to do the wrong thing, even after being reminded about their obligations could be liable for default assessments of their tax liabilities.

-If you are unsure of your tax obligations when it comes to selling or buying a motor vehicle, please don’t hesitate to contact us.
-Our qualified accountants will be more than happy to offer you advice to ensure you meet all of your obligations as an Australian taxpayer.
+If you’re unsure of your tax obligations when it comes to selling or buying a motor vehicle, please contact us.
+Our accountants can help ensure you meet all of your obligations as an Australian taxpayer.